noga-ba/Noga-Mano_Lab_notebook/_posts/2026-06-02-primer_designing_protocol.md

 #### **3. Identifying conserved regions across species**
-> -	Look at the uniformity / differences between the sequences: choose a representative complete sequence, with a conserved region (~1000 bp) without gaps, yet variable to allow discrimination between species.
+> -	Look at the uniformity and differences between the sequences: choose a representative complete sequence, with a conserved region  without gaps, yet variable to allow discrimination between species.

 #### **4. Sequence extract for primer design**
 > -	Open Primer3web - https://primer3.ut.ee/